sahosskhan/MLWB-Client/README.md

 # MLWBD Features & Functionality Highlights

 ## MlWBD is a comprehensive service that offers Entertainment and Media streaming in different categories.
-The service categorizes movie, series, song, drama etc streaming into different categories.
-MlWBD will make it easy to find your favorite movie, series, song, drama etc. In addition, the service uses stunning dark-themed graphics.
+The service categorizes movies, series, songs, dramas, etc streaming into different categories.
+MlWBD will make it easy to find your favorite movie, series, song, drama, etc. In addition, the service uses stunning dark-themed graphics.

-- You can see here 6 catagories for entertainment & media related, like Netflix, Disney, Warner Bros, Spotify, Time Warner, Sony pictures etc.
+- You can see here 6 categories for entertainment & media related, like Netflix, Disney, Warner Bros, Spotify, Time Warner, Sony Pictures, etc.
 - You can explore lots of content under any category when click.
 - You then you can enjoy any content first press view details then press add to cart/ watch.
 - You can see your carted content from  my cart routes navigation.
 - You can remove carted content from  my cart routes navigation.
-- You can update content from update button.
+- You can update content from the update button.
-- You can add your content from add product routes navigation.
+- You can add your content from the add product routes navigation.
-- In home section you can see some common frequently asked questions.
+- In the home section you can see some common frequently asked questions.
 - Also you can see our service in your native & comfortable device & source.
-- In This Website we are give top priority for our service like dark-theme for user who needs to access service in dark mode, also we are make better UI for user who visit our site & enjoy our service.
+- On this Website, we give top priority to our service like a dark theme for the user who needs to access the service in dark mode, also we are making better UI for users who visit our site & enjoy our service.
-- In this website user enjoy service & content then need to login via google or create a new account and login manually.
+- On this website, users enjoy service & content then need to log in via Google or create a new account and log in manually.
-- This Website Responsive In Mobile & Tablet Device.
+- This Website is Responsive on mobile and tablet Devices.

 # Using Technologies:
-## Node Js, Express Js, JavaScript, HTMl, Tailwind CSS, React, React-Router, MongoDB, Firebase Authentication, JSON, MongoDB CRUD etc.
+## Node Js, Express Js, JavaScript, HTML, Tailwind CSS, React, React-Router, MongoDB, Firebase Authentication, JSON, MongoDB CRUD etc.

 # Using Tools:
 ## Adobe Photoshop, Vercel, Firebase Deploy, VS Code, Daisy UI, Meraki UI.

 # Deployment & Hosting
-## Using Vercel For Server Side Deployment & Using Firebase Front-end / client Side Deployment.
+## Using Vercel For Server Side Deployment and using Firebase Front-end/client Side Deployment.

 ## Some Useful Code:
 - npm install package name